 When you think about yeast, the first thing that you think of probably isn’t alcohol.
 In fact, the first thing that you probably think of is bread.
 Yeast is an active ingredient in most breads, included so that they will rise when they are cooked.

 But, what you might not know is that yeast is also an active ingredient in lots of different types of alcohol.
-It is not added in for flavor, but it is included in the process of making most types of alcohol.
+It is not added in for flavor, but it is an essential ingredient when making most types of alcohol.

 In fact, you might be hard-pressed to find an alcohol that doesn’t include yeast in the fermentation process.

-Although they can be difficult to find, there are some types of alcohol that you can produce without adding yeast.
-But, there is no way of preventing yeast from growing in the alcohol as it is a micro fungus that naturally lives in the air, so it will naturally join the alcohol as part of the fermentation process.
+Although they can be difficult to find, there are some types of alcohol that you can produce without adding additional yeast.
+But, there is no way of preventing yeast from growing in the alcohol as it is a micro fungus which is in the air all around us, so it will naturally join the alcohol as part of the fermentation process.

 So, yes, you can make alcohol without adding yeast in the production process.
 But, there is no guaranteeing that yeast will not join the alcohol during the fermentation process.
 Now, let’s take a look at how you can make alcohol without using yeast.